Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Managed to get about halfway throught the bootstrap section on @udemy Web Developer Bootcamp.

 Thoughts: Keep Moving Forward!!!

+Day 41: February 1, 2018

+Today's Progress: Finished the bootstrap section, and started the introductory section of Web Developer Bootcamp @udemy.

+Thoughts: This is a good course so far.